 - As a meeting organizer, you’ve got this unique opportunity to delegate responsibility to the group and be off the hook for making an incorrect decision.
 It works every time – don’t know what to decide?
 Organize a meeting!

 - Meetings are a solution to all common team problems.
 No ideas?
 No direction?
 No strategy?
 Let’s organize a brainstorming session!
 Additionally, this is so good for team spirit, right?

 And on top of that, make sure to invite everyone you can!
 Don’t forget anyone, or they’ll be offended!
 After all, the more the merrier, right?

 This has to stop.
 It’s time to approach meetings differently.

 Three rules for effective meetings

 Over the years, we have come up with these rules for running effective meetings:

 Let me dive into all three below.

 Meetings are regular

-By definition we avoid impromptu meetings.
-We resolve to having few regular meetings that happen weekly, like:
+By definition, we avoid impromptu meetings.
+We resolve to having a few regular meetings that happen weekly, like: